 Colleges want to know not only how well you write, but also how well you express and then back up a point of view.
+You will have 25 minutes to write your essay, which will count for approximately 30% of the score for the writing section.
 The essay will be scored as a first draft, not as a polished piece of writing.
+The essay must be written with a No. 2 (softlead) pencil.